ahmohbati/SecOn/Sguil.md

   * asset data from PRADS (if PRADS and pads_agent are enabled)
   * HTTP logs from Bro (if http_agent is enabled)

-* Can pivot to transcript/Wireshark/NetworkMiner by right-clicking the Alert ID field.
+* You can pivot to transcript/Wireshark/NetworkMiner by right-clicking the Alert ID field.

-- Pivot to ELSA by right-clicking an IP address and choosing "ELSA IP Lookup".
+* You can pivot to ELSA by right-clicking an IP address and choosing "ELSA IP Lookup".

 * You can change fonts by clicking File --> Change Font.